mezzolite/react-crud-frontend/README.md

 3. Compare with solution branch code.

-4. Refactor, destructure, and reformat.
+4. Refactor and destructure as needed.

 5. Review code with a peer or coach.